weizhe-sha/webapp-cicd-pipeline/README.md

 - You may be given a modified version of the app to validate pipeline robustness

 ---
+## Setting Up the Infrastructure
+### 1. Create a resource group for storage account that stores terraform state files
+### 2. Create a storage account in the resource group and create a container blob in the storage account
+### 3. Paste subscription id and names of resource group, storage account and container created in previous steps to `infra/provider.tf`
+### 4. Create a resource group for Azure Service Plan and Web App
+### 5. Paste resource group id, name and location to `infra/main.tf`
+### 6. Insert value for asp and webapp name in `infra/main.tf`

 ## Setting Up the CI/CD Pipeline
 ### 1. Clone the Repository